-Further information can be found in the Handbook on Telephonometry, 2.5.8.3.
+Further information can be found in 2.5.8.3 of the Handbook on Telephonometry.

-2.4 Other tests
+6.4 Other tests

-Reference [2] gives information of a method that largely overcomes the disadvantages of the interview technique of 2.3 yet retains many of the advantages.
-This method, termed SYBIL, allows a small proportion of their ordinary calls to be passed through special arrangements which modify the normal quality of transmission according to a test programme.
-If a particular call has been so treated the volunteer is asked to vote by dialling one of a set of digits to indicate his opinion.
-In this way all results are recorded by the controlling computer and complete privacy is maintained.
+Reference [2] gives information of a method that largely overcomes the disadvantages of the interview technique of 6.3, yet retains many of the advantages.
+This method, termed SIBYL, allows a small proportion of a user's ordinary calls to be passed through special arrangements which modify the normal quality of transmission according to a test programme.
+If a particular call has been so treated, the volunteer is asked to vote by dialling one of a set of digits to indicate his opinion.
+In this way, all results are recorded by the controlling computer and complete privacy is maintained.